AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-The consultation feeds into the evaluation and negotiations on a new implementing protocol.
-It aims to take stakeholders’ views into account and ensure a fair and balanced deal for all parties.
-The evaluation will also consider regional aspects of the fisheries sector, including jobs linked to the fleets operating within the FPA, notably for the outermost region of La Réunion.
+A renewal of the agreement aims to ensure a fair and balanced deal for all parties that will also consider regional aspects of the fisheries sector, including jobs linked to the fleets operating within the SFPA, notably for the outermost region of La Réunion.

 Recommended Actions